This post may contain affiliate links. For more information, read my disclosure policy.

 - Store in refrigerator for up to 3 days and allow to come to room temperature before using; you may need to add some extra cream to thin it.

-- You can freeze the frosting too for up to a month.
+- You can freeze the frosting too for up to 3 months.
 Just let it defrost in the refrigerator then at room temperature before using.

 Recipe Notes